 - Rice.
 A good rice dish always complements tacos, I think.
 Try making rice with coconut milk instead of water.
 Add in some chopped cilantro, lime juice, and salt.
 Mmmmmm.

 Not a fan of pineapple?
 No problem.
-Swap out the salsa for another fruit-based option, like this mango one.
+Swap out the salsa for another fruit-based option, like this mango one from my Mango Salsa Chicken recipe.
 If you don’t want fruit salsa at all, that’s okay too.
 I have plenty of other options.
+Such as this corn salsa I use with my Cilantro Lime Marinated Steak with Corn Salsa recipe.
 Pick the one that speaks to you and by all means, pile it on!

 Pork Tacos with Pineapple Salsa